PerfectoCode/Samples/Appium/JavaScript/README.md

 The following sample shows how to Install an application and use WebDriverIO to automate and test it.<br/>
 It uses selendroid test application which can be downloaded from [here](https://github.com/PerfectoCode/AppsForSamples/tree/master/selendroid-test-app-0.17.0).

+The sample uses [WebDriverIO](http://webdriver.io/) and [Jasmine](jasmine.github.io) testing framework.

 ## Getting Started:
-- After downloading the sample use `npm install` command within the sample's directory.
+- use `npm install` command within the sample's directory to download the project's dependencies.
 - Set your Perfecto Lab User, Password and Host (cloud) within the file [wdio.conf.js](wdio.conf.js):
 ```JavaScript
 //Set your Perfecto lab user, pass and host here.